Gwendolen Ellora Cust1

 Citations

-Admiral Sir Herbert Edward Cust1
+Admiral Sir Herbert Edward Purey-Cust1

 M, #184974, b.
 26 February 1857, d.
 11 November 1938

-Admiral Sir Herbert Edward Cust was born on 26 February 1857.1 He was the son of Very Rev. Arthur Perceval Purey-Cust and Lady Emma Bess Bligh.1 He married Alice Ella Hepburn, daughter of George Stuart Hepburn, on 29 May 1895.1 He died on 11 November 1938 at age 81.1
+Admiral Sir Herbert Edward Purey-Cust was born on 26 February 1857.1 He was the son of Very Rev. Arthur Perceval Purey-Cust and Lady Emma Bess Bligh.1 He married Alice Ella Hepburn, daughter of George Stuart Hepburn, on 29 May 1895.1 He died on 11 November 1938 at age 81.1

-Admiral Sir Herbert Edward Cust fought in the Eastern Sudan Campaign between 1884 and 1885.1 He fought in the Boer War between 1899 and 1900.1 He held the office of Hydrographer to the Navy between 1909 and 1914.1 He was invested as a Companion, Order of the Bath (C.B.) in 1911.1 He gained the rank of Commodore in 1914 in the service of the Royal Naval Reserve.1 He fought in the First World War.1 He was invested as a Knight Commander, Order of the British Empire (K.B.E.) in 1919.1
+He fought in the Eastern Sudan Campaign between 1884 and 1885.1 He fought in the Boer War between 1899 and 1900.1 He held the office of Hydrographer to the Navy between 1909 and 1914.1 He was appointed Companion, Order of the Bath (C.B.) in 1911.1 He gained the rank of Commodore in 1914 in the Royal Naval Reserve.1 He fought in the First World War.1 He was appointed Knight Commander, Order of the British Empire (K.B.E.) in 1919.1

 Citations